datastructures-js/priority-queue/README.md

 </table>

 #### Example

 ```js
 console.log(priorityQueue.size()); // 5
 ```

 ### .toArray()
-returns an sorted array of elements from highest priority to lowest.
+returns a sorted array of elements by their priorities from highest to lowest.

 <table>
  <tr><th>return</th></tr>